openstack/project-team-guide/doc/source/documentation.rst

 ===========================

-Full length operating manuals for OpenStack are managed in their own repositories and are written using RST except for the Operations Guide, which is authored in DocBook XML.
+Full length operating manuals for OpenStack are managed in their own repositories and are written using RST.
 Often these manuals are authored by operators themselves, with help from project teams.

 How to Contribute Documentation
 ===============================